Authorship and contributorship

 Collaborators (group authorship)

 Collaborators are a large group of multi-author contributors (e.g. a specific consortium, committee, study group or the like).
 Collaborators should decide who will be an author before the work is started and confirm who is an author before submitting the manuscript for publication.
 All members of the group named as authors should meet all four criteria for authorship as detailed above.
-They will also be expected as individuals to complete conflict-of-interest disclosure forms.
+They will also be expected as individuals to complete conflict-of-interest disclosure forms and provide a summary in the relevant section.

 Deceased persons deemed appropriate as authors should be highlighted to the Editorial Assistant when submitting your article and should also be included in your contributorship statement.